Jayesh0706/notes/Docker Interview Questions.md

 - **Kubernetes Cluster and Nodes:** A Kubernetes cluster consists of a set of worker machines called **nodes** (could be VMs or physical), and a **control plane** that manages the nodes.
 Each node runs a kubelet (agent) and can host one or more Pods.
 The control plane components (API server, etcd, scheduler, controllers) can run on dedicated master nodes or co-located, depending on setup.
 This architecture lets Kubernetes abstract the resources of multiple machines as a single pool for your applications.

 - **Pods:** The basic unit of scheduling in K8s, as discussed.
-Usually one application container per Pod (plus maybe sidecars).
-All containers in a Pod share the same network IP and can communicate via `localhost`.
-They also share any volumes mounted.
+Usually one application container per Pod (plus maybe sidecars). ==All containers in a Pod share the same network IP and can communicate via `localhost`.
+They also share any volumes mounted==.
 Pods are ephemeral – they can die and not be resurrected (except by controllers that create new ones).
-So never assume a specific Pod will always be there; instead use higher-level controllers and Services.
+So ==never assume a specific Pod will always be there; instead use higher-level controllers and Services.==

-- **Labels and Selectors:** Labels are key-value tags attached to objects (like pods, services, nodes, etc.).
+- **Labels and Selectors:** ==Labels are key-value tags attached to objects ==(like pods, services, nodes, etc.).
 They are used to organize and select objects.
-For example, you might label pods with `app=frontend` or `env=staging`. **Label selectors** allow operations like a Service selecting pods (e.g., Service has selector app=frontend to pick up all frontend pods), or a Deployment managing pods with a certain label.
-They are fundamental for group management and querying.
+For example, you might label pods with `app=frontend` or `env=staging`. ==**Label selectors** allow operations like a Service selecting pods (e.g., Service has selector app=frontend to pick up all frontend pods), or a Deployment managing pods with a certain label.== They are fundamental for group management and querying.
 Best practice is to label things clearly (app name, component, environment, tier, etc.).

 - **Controllers (Deployment, ReplicaSet, etc.):** Controllers are loops that drive the cluster towards desired state: